rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MBT: Let's talk.
 I have a few other things going on today, but I think we'll need a duration type.

 DE: Can I say something with regards to the current proposal?
 Some of the points here are similar to the current state of ECMA-402.
 For example.
 NumberFormat lets you format currencies and ordinary numbers.
 There is a list of currencies there and everything is in the options object.
 To me, an options object, seems like a pretty consistent design.
 You could still polyfill new data it by over-writing the Intl object--there's nothing special to these objects; not fundamental like built-in modules.
-The other thing about which units are included or how adhoc it is.
+The other thing about which units are included or how ad hoc it is.
 There is a close connection between what's here and what's in CLDR.
 If we want metric units to be combinatorial, we could ask for better data in CLDR to be able to add these additional formats and things there, though this is a process that takes time. (see http://www.unicode.org/reports/tr35/tr35-general.html#perUnitPatterns )

 WH: I don't know what's in the CLDR, but I know the metric system and it does not have a lot of units.
 I think it's quite reasonable to include the entire metric system in this.